UT-Austin-RobIn/panda_robot/README.md

 ## Operational Space Controller Example

 I have provided an operational space + kp controller [example](https://github.com/UT-Austin-RobIn/panda_robot/blob/main/OSC_POSE_variable_kp.py) in this repo. **Please** read through each line of the code, if you do not understand why I have certain line there, **ask**.
 The example code will need to run under **sudo** because the force sensor part of it will access the serial port.
 If you remove it, no need for sudo anymore.
+There is a safety check for force limit over 20N.
+If you do not calibrate the force sensor well, the safety check will not work properly.

 ---